' Credit Report Errors - Law Offices of Robert M. Geller

 What should you do?

 First, realize this is why it’s so important to keep track of your credit report.
 You should be doing this whether you’ve filed for bankruptcy or not, but especially if you’re exiting bankruptcy.
-Anyone who wants to know more about your credit history is going to use this information to judge you, so you must know what they’re going to see.
+Anyone who wants to know more about your credit history is going to use this information to judge you.
+You must know what they’re going to see.
 And if what they see is erroneous, you need to take action to fix it.

 Where should you begin?